These steps are for a full sand exposure going dry, with dye, to a high satin or high gloss finish.

 -Change Grit.
 Run the machine between 400

-Step 2: Patch holes, cracks, and joints with Rapidset Skim Coat.
+Step 2: Patch holes, cracks, and joints with RapidSet Skim Coat or CPR Repair.
 You want the repairs slightly overfilled but not excessively.

 Step 3: Change grit to 30 BSD soft or Regular Diamonds.
 Very important to do a perpendicular pass on the second pass-Vacuum excess dust lying on the floor.
 These diamonds are fantastic and removed the 30/40 metal with ease.
-Run the machine between 500-600 RPM
+Run the machine between 500-600 RPM.
+Note: 80% of the time you can go from a 30 metal to a BSD 30 soft, however if you can not get the scratches out with the 30 BSD you will need to do a 60/80 metal before the 30 BSD soft.

 Step 4: Change diamond to the Boride 100 Grit BSD Ceramics.
 Do an up and back pass.
 These are the best diamonds ever made.
 They last over 10,000-15,000 sqft and remove metal scratches with ease.-Vacuum excess dust lying on the floor.
 Run the machine between 600-700 RPM